-[09-Aug-18] Dr. Melissa Omand from URI GSO assembles a wirewalker, an autonomous platform that will be used to collect data on ocean physics, chemistry, and biology during the EXPORTS cruise.
-The wirewalker is a vertically profiling instrument package propelled by ocean waves.
-When attached to a cable, the motion of ocean waves "walks" the wirewalker to the bottom as it takes continuous samples in the water column.
-When it reaches the bottom of the path, a release is triggered that returns the package to the top of the line by using its own buoyancy.
-Typically, this round trip takes about ten minutes to complete and a wirewalker can make hundreds to thousands of profiles in a single deployment.
+[09-Aug-18] Dr. Melissa Omand (University of Rhode Island) assembles a Wirewalker, an autonomous platform used to collect high frequency data.
+The Wirewalker is a vertical profiling instrument package propelled by ocean waves.
+When attached to a cable, the motion of ocean waves "walks" the Wirewalker to the bottom as it takes continuous samples in the water column.
+When it reaches the bottom of the path, a release is triggered and the package is returned to the top of the line using its own buoyancy.
+Typically, this round trip takes about ten minutes to complete and a Wirewalker can make hundreds to thousands of profiles in a single deployment.

 Credit: NASA.
 Download this image (JPG, 177 KB).